 So how do mice get in the attic in the first place?
 Rodents are amazing little creatures.
 They can run fast and far; they can swim, jump, and climb; they have a highly developed sense of smell; they can breed at an astonishing rate.

 Mice are able to fit through openings as small as a pencil eraser!
-When they fit through the tiniest of openings into an area you can’t reach, and start breeding like…well, like mice, you may feel like you’re stuck between a rock and a hard place – a hard to reach place.
+When they fit through the tiniest of openings into an area you can’t reach, and start breeding like…well, like mice, this can quickly turn into a full infestation.

-When mice have pushed you to your wits end, natural rodent repellent swoops in to save the day!
-Turning one of rodents’ amazing abilities, their sense of smell, against them, we have been able to get rid of mice from all sorts of enclosed spaces.
-Putting pouches with a fresh, woodsy scent that people enjoy but rodents hate around your home, even in inaccessible areas like attics and crawlspaces, sends rodents running.
-The only challenge occurs when it is time to remove old pouches and replace them with new ones – if you just throw the pouch into a hard to reach area, how do you get it out?
+Fresh Cab® and Stay Away® Rodent are plant-based repellent pouches that produce a fresh, woodsy scent that people enjoy but rodents hate.
+Place pouches in your attic and other areas around your home, even inaccessible areas, to send rodents running.
+The only challenge occurs when it is time to remove old pouches and replace them with new ones – if you just throw the pouch into a hard-to-reach area, how do you get it out?

 Naturally, we’ve found a solution to this little conundrum.
 Watch the video below for a simple fix that will set you on the path to rodent freedom, and let us know if you have any other problems or solutions for the rodent-challenged population.

 Easy, right?
 Just tie a long string to it and throw it where you need it.
 When it’s time to change out your pouches, pull the string to retrieve the pouch and replace it with a new one!